meleu/share/screep.md

 [Currently this is a kind of "proof of concept".
 The limitations below can be overcome if we feel that this is the way to achieve what we want.]

 - This method only changes the `<image>` entry of a particular game.
 So, if this game is NOT present in the gamelist.xml, nothing happens.
-[TODO: overcome this limitation using the sselph scraper with `-append=true` option (but before decide if the scraper will be really called by `runcommand-onend.sh`).]
+[TODO: learn how to use the sselph scraper with `-append=true` option.]
 - The `<image></image>` entry in the `gamelist.xml` must be in a single line (it seems to be the default, so probably we don't have to worry about it).
 - The original image filename in the `<image>` entry **must** be named as `ROM Name.ext` or `ROM Name-image.ext` (`ext` can be any 3 characters, eg: png, bmp, jpg, etc), otherwise the `sed` command won't replace it.
 - After a succeeded image changing, the respective `<image>` entry will have a full path to the image.
 It can be an inconvenience if the user wants to copy the gamelist.xml between computers (IMHO it's not so important.
 Besides that it probably won't be a problem to those who use the `pi` user).